wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 ![](@attachment/Clipboard_2020-05-19-18-50-20.png) 16:07

 What happened is when we had the fieldset start on a new line, the new line was treated as a text node.

 If you recall `firstChild` will grab all the nodes, not just elements.
 As Wes has mentioned, if you want to just grab elements, you should use `firstElementChild` instead.

 We were trying to append a DOM node to just blank text, which isn't possible, you can only append it to actual elements.

-Let's leave the fieldset on the separate line and then modify the code to be `popup.firstElementChild.appendChild(skipButton)`.
+Leave the fieldset on the separate line and then modify the code to be `popup.firstElementChild.appendChild(skipButton)`.

 That fixes it!